arkaprrava-wisdmlabs/Task_2/README.md

 	Approach:
 		1. Check for whether woocommerce plugin installed activated or not
-		2. Add user meta for hear about us and mode of communication fields, before that check for the user meta already exists or not in the activation hook
+		2. add order item meta to the order
 		3. Check if the User is logged in or not
 		4. Hook into the “woocommerce_review_order_before_submit” to add input fields in checkout page
 		5. Use woocommerce_form_field to add those fields, using the default value as the latest value of the respective usermeta given.
 		6. Hook into the “woocommerce_checkout_process” to get the values given, when the user completes the checkout process and update the respective usermeta of the currently logged in user accordingly
 		7. Hook into the:
 		    a. “woocommerce_thankyou” in order received thank you page
 		    b. “woocommerce_admin_order_details_after_order_details” in order edit page in admin panel